 - Red pepper flakes - there's not enough to make this really spicy!
 They give a subtle kick.

-- Marinara sauce - use a good-quality kind in a jar, or make your own easy marinara sauce if you're feeling ambitious
+- Marinara sauce - use a good-quality jarred variety, or make your own Easy Marinara Sauce if you're feeling ambitious.
+You need two 24 oz. jars for this recipe (6 cups).

 - Mozzarella cheese - all that melty goodness on top!